tue-5AUA0/tue-5aua0.github.io/README.md

-# (5AUA0) Advanced Sensing using Deep Learning at TU/e
+# Advanced Sensing using Deep Learning

 Course materials and tutorials.